QuadSpinner/Gaea-Docs/source/Guide/02-Graph/2-Toolbox.md

 #### Toolbox Placement

-You can choose to have the toolbox be placed in different positions.
+You can choose to have the toolbox placed in different positions.
 You can change this setting as frequently as you like from the toolbox menu.

 ![](/images/ui/toolbox-placement-full.webp)